vscode-kanban/vscode-kanban/CONTRIBUTION.md

 The command will be now available via the ID `extension.kanban.myCommand`.

 If the command should also be available in the [Command Palette ](https://code.visualstudio.com/api/ux-guidelines/command-palette), do not forget to update the `contributes.commands` section of the [package.json file](./package.json) ... s.
-[Creating a user facing command](https://code.visualstudio.com/api/extension-guides/command#creating-a-user-facing-command) for for information
+[Creating a user facing command](https://code.visualstudio.com/api/extension-guides/command#creating-a-user-facing-command) for more information.